armada-alliance/cardano-heartbeat/docs/usb-backup-notes.md

 ## Format the partition as ext4

-We still need to create a filesystem on the partition.
+We still need to create an ext4 filesystem on the partition.

 ```bash
 mkfs.ext4 /dev/sdb1